I am a Mdewakanton Dakota rights activist with several

 beautiful but badly named "Rum" River.

-I am also on a mission to revitalize the Mdewakanton Oyate's appreciation of their heritage on the
+I am also on a mission to revitalize the Oceti Sakowin Oyate's appreciation of their heritage on the

 headwaters of the

 Wakan/"Rum" River.
-And I am doing this, primarily, by spearheading an international movement
+I am doing this, primarily, by spearheading the local, national and international movement

 to revert the "Rum" River's current

-profane and derogatory name back to its sacred Mdewakanton name (Wakan), or to at least it correct
+profane and derogatory name back to its sacred Oceti Sakowin name (Wakan), or to at least its correct

 interpretation (Spirit).